Set these goals for the new year and reach new levels of success

 “I found, eventually, that if I spent all my time fundraising and no time doing anything else, I only had fundraising to talk about with my donors”, she said.

-Making time to enjoy her hobbies and attend local events gave her a great deal more context for having meaningful conversations with donors that allowed her to build human relationships.
-This change in the way she balanced work and personal life has given her the endurance to have a successful career in raising hundreds of thousands of dollars annually for two decades.
+Making time to enjoy her hobbies and attend local events gave her much more context for meaningful conversations with donors, allowing her to build human relationships.
+This change in how she balanced work and personal life has given her the endurance to have a successful career in raising hundreds of thousands of dollars annually for two decades.

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.